Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride: Results

-We also perform the Ramsey interference experiment on the V$_\text{B}^-$ spins.
-The pulse sequence is presented in Fig. 4(a), and Fig. 4(b) shows the result at $B=0$ mT.
-We have not seen the oscillations, which may be caused by the fast decay corresponding to a short $T_2^*$.
-On one hand, the nucleus-electron interaction splits the $m_s=-1\leftrightarrow m_s=0$ transition into 7 peaks; on the other hand, every peak is broad at zero magnetic field due to the inhomogeneous ensemble, and the peaks adhere to each other to form a single wide peak and thus induce a short $T_2^*$.
-Similar to the result in Fig. 2(b), we also see a slow decay of background in this figure (this data cannot be fitted well using single-decay curve, but a double-decay curve).
-The reason may also be attributed to the overlarge density of V$_\text{B}^-$ defects in the sample.
+\textbf{Ramsey interference.} We also perform the Ramsey interference experiment on $\rm V_B^-$ spins.
+The pulse sequence is presented in Fig. 4(a).
+We observe no oscillations but the monotonic decay at weak magnetic fields (see Supplementary Information S6), which should be caused by the fast relaxation with the nuclear spin bath, corresponding to a short $T_2^*$.
 In contrast, when we apply a magnetic field of $B=44$ mT and set the MW frequency at $f_{\text{MW}}=2200$ MHz, we see a multiple-frequency oscillation, in which a beat is clearly recognized, and it is superposed on another slow oscillation.
-These three frequencies are fitted as $f_{-1}=-44.171\pm 0.039$ MHz, $f_{0}=0.934\pm 0.131$ MHz, $f_{1}=45.872\pm 0.063$ MHz, respectively.
-We therefore conjecture that the three peaks that contribute to the Ramsey oscillation are located at $h(f_{\text{MW}}+(-)f_i)$ ($i=-1,0,1$, $h$ is Planck constant, and the sign ``-" represents the possibility of reverse direction), and other peaks contribute to this oscillation little since they are much farther from the MW frequency.
-The distance between the adjacent peaks is $f_0-f_{-1}=45.105\pm 0.136$ MHz$\approx f_1-f_0=44.938\pm 0.145$ MHz (the Planck constant is omitted here), which is coincident with the calculated \cite{Ivady2020} and observed \cite{Gottscholl2020} energy separation of the hyperfine splittings induced by nucleus-electron interaction (approximately $47$ MHz).
-The fitted $T_2^*$ of these three peaks are $0.665\pm 0.108$ $\mu$s, $2.500\pm 2.160$ $\mu$s and $1.448\pm 0.841$ $\mu$s, respectively.
-Although we have not extracted $T_2$ in the case that magnetic field is nonzero due to the quite complex modulations, we can conjecture that $T_2$ will be in the order of microseconds from the results of $T_2^*$ of the individual peaks.
-It seems the magnetic field help elongate the spin coherence time.
+These three frequencies are fitted as $f_{-1}=-44.171\pm 0.039$ MHz, $f_{0}=0.934\pm 0.131$ MHz, $f_{1}=45.872\pm 0.063$ MHz, respectively, and the distance between the adjacent frequencies are $f_0-f_{-1}=45.105\pm 0.136$ MHz$\approx f_1-f_0=44.938\pm 0.145$ MHz.
+Similar to the results of Rabi oscillations, the nearest neighbor $^{14}$N nuclear spins are driven by the MW at strong magnetic field and the observed multiple frequencies in Ramsey interference correspond to spin-rotation frequencies in rotating frame on three hyperfine levels.
+The frequency $f_{0}$ is the detuning between MW and center hyperfine level, as well as $f_{-1}$ and $f_1$ are the MW detuning from two adjacent nonzero hyperfine levels.
+In addition, the fitted $T_2^*$ of these three hyperfine levels are $0.665\pm 0.108$ $\mu$s, $2.500\pm 2.160$ $\mu$s and $1.448\pm 0.841$ $\mu$s, respectively.
+It seems that the magnetic field suppresses the spin relaxation of $\rm V_B^-$ center.

-It is interesting to find that in both the Rabi- and Ramsey-oscillation results, the observed phenomena are very different when the magnetic field is weak or relatively strong.
-At zero magnetic field, the defects behave as a large ensemble with a single broad peak; but when the magnetic field is strong enough, the defects behave like a more orderly ensemble with multiple narrow peaks, i.e., the multiple-frequency fittings of each data with higher magnetic field.
-This phenomena suggest that the V$_\text{B}^-$ spin is highly correlated to the neighboring nuclear spins, which can be utilized to study the nuclear spins or the correlations between them.